-The Company considers the following performance metrics to be the most important in linking compensation actually paid during fiscal year 2022 to company performance:
+The Company considers the following performance metrics to be the most important in linking compensation actually paid during fiscal year 2023 to company performance:

-Adjusted income before income taxes Used as a key financial metric in the Company's STIP program for 2022 (representing 60% of each NEOs' total bonus opportunity); calculated by taking GAAP income before income taxes and adjusting for any unusual or nonrecurring items that were not contemplated in the annual target setting process (i.e., acquisition and integration-related (benefits) expenses and debt settlement charges in 2022).
-Adjusted EBITDA margin Used as a key financial metric in the Company's STIP program for 2022 (representing 20% of each NEOs' total bonus opportunity); calculated by taking the sum of GAAP net income, interest expense, depreciation and amortization expense, other income/expense, income tax expense/benefit and any unusual or nonrecurring items that were not contemplated in the annual target setting process (i.e., acquisition and integration-related (benefits) expenses and debt settlement charges in 2022), and dividing the total by net sales for the applicable period.
+Adjusted income before income taxes Used as a key financial metric in the Company's STIP program for 2023 (representing 60% of each NEOs' total bonus opportunity); calculated by taking GAAP income before income taxes and adjusting for any unusual or nonrecurring items that were not contemplated in the annual target setting process (i.e., acquisition and integration-related expenses, environmental charges of a discontinued operation and purchase accounting effects in 2023).
+Adjusted EBITDA margin Used as a key financial metric in the Company's STIP program for 2023 (representing 20% of each NEOs' total bonus opportunity); calculated by taking the sum of GAAP net income, interest expense, depreciation and amortization expense, other income/expense, income tax expense/benefit and any unusual or nonrecurring items that were not contemplated in the annual target setting process (i.e., acquisition and integration-related expenses and purchase accounting effects in 2023), and dividing the total by net sales for the applicable period.
 Important metric when communicating with investors and other key stakeholders.
-Adjusted earnings per share ("EPS") Calculated by taking GAAP net income, adjusted for any unusual or nonrecurring items that were not contemplated in the annual target setting process (i.e., acquisition and integration-related (benefits) expenses and debt settlement charges in 2022), and dividing the total by the weighted average diluted shares outstanding for the applicable period.
+Adjusted earnings per share ("EPS") Calculated by taking GAAP net income, adjusted for any unusual or nonrecurring items that were not contemplated in the annual target setting process (i.e., acquisition and integration-related expenses, environmental charges of a discontinued operation and purchase accounting effects in 2023), and dividing the total by the weighted average diluted shares outstanding for the applicable period.
 Used as a key financial metric in NEOs' LTIP awards, where 75% of the financial target is based on cumulative EPS over the applicable three-year performance period.
 Return on invested capital ("ROIC") Calculated as net operating profit after taxes, divided by total invested capital for the applicable period.
 Used as a key financial metric in NEOs' LTIP awards, where 25% of the financial target is based on average ROIC over the applicable three-year performance period.

-^{}Financial metric (non-GAAP measure)
+Financial metric (non-GAAP measure)

-Narrative Discussion of Pay Versus Performance for fiscal year 2022
+Narrative Discussion of Pay Versus Performance for fiscal year 2023